agility/agilitycms-nextjs-starter/README.md

 1. `yarn install`
 2. `yarn dev`

-To update content locally without restarting your dev server, run `yarn cms-pull`

-To clear your content cache locally, run `yarn cms-clear`
+This will launch the site in development mode, using your preview API key to pull in the latest content from Agility.

 #### npm

 1. `npm install`
 2. `npm run dev`

-To update content locally without restarting your dev server, run `npm run cms-pull`

-To clear your content cache locally, run `npm run cms-clear`

 ### Production Mode

-When running your site in `production` mode, you will see the published from the CMS.
+When running your site in `production` mode, you will see the published content from Agility.

 #### yarn